 Looking for something to do?
 Students living in Bay College Apartments can receive free tickets to Campus Activities Board (CAB) shows!
 Talk with your Resident Assistant (RA) or the Director of Student Life to get your ticket.
-For a list of CAB shows, click here!

-Estimated rent rates for 2015-2016 are:
+The estimated rent rates for 2018-2019 are:

-2 Person/1 Bedroom Apartment--$1600* per student/per semester
+- 2 Person/1 Bedroom Apartment--$1600* per student/per semester

 - 4 Person/2 Bedroom Apartment--$1500* per student/per semester

 Rent must be paid in full, covered entirely by financial aid, or student enrolled in FACTS payment plan by your tuition due date or your housing assignment may be canceled and your classes may be dropped.

-be received with your application for it to be considered active.
+If there is no space available when your application is received, you will be added to our waiting list and notified in writing.
+Your $150 security deposit must be received with your application for it to be considered active.
 In the event that we are unable to provide housing for you, your deposit will be refunded to you in its entirety.
 If you cancel your Application for Student Housing, your deposit will be refunded in accordance to the schedule included on your application.

 Q: When will I find out what apartment I am in?
 Roommates?